enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/devops/docker/dockerfile-instructions.md

 EXPOSE <port> [<port>/<protocol>...]
 ```

-- set container listening on which port
+- Set listening on which port in container system

 ## ENV